gardener/gardener/docs/concepts/node-agent.md

 In the beginning, there is a very small bash script called [`gardener-node-init.sh`](../../pkg/component/extensions/operatingsystemconfig/original/components/containerd/templates/scripts/init.tpl.sh), which will be copied to `/var/lib/gardener-node-agent/gardener-node-init.sh` on the node with cloud-init data.
 This script's sole purpose is downloading and starting the `gardener-node-agent`.
 The binary artifact is extracted from an [OCI artifact](https://github.com/opencontainers/image-spec/blob/main/manifest.md) and lives at `/usr/local/bin/gardener-node-agent`.
 At the beginning, two architectures of the `gardener-node-agent` are supported: `amd64` and `x86`.
 The `kubelet` should also be contained in the same OCI artifact.

 Along with the init script, a configuration for the `gardener-node-agent` is carried over to the worker node at `/var/lib/gardener-node-agent/configuration.yaml`.
-This configuration contains things like the shoot's kube-apiserver endpoint, the according certificates to communicate with it, the bootstrap token for the kubelet, and so on.
+This configuration contains things like the shoot's kube-apiserver endpoint, the according certificates to communicate with it, the bootstrap token for the `kubelet`, and so on.

 In a bootstrapping phase, the `gardener-node-agent` sets itself up as a systemd service.
-It also executes tasks that need to be executed before any other components are installed, e.g. formatting the data device for the kubelet.
+It also executes tasks that need to be executed before any other components are installed, e.g. formatting the data device for the `kubelet`.

 ## Reasoning